Our vision and values:

-St. Peter’s is a distinctively Christian school where all children discover God’s love as we equip them to grow in resourcefulness, resilience, respect and the courage to aim high.
-We value every individual, encourage the development of their talents and, through outstanding learning opportunities, unlock the potential in everyone.
+St Peters is a distinctively Christian school, at the centre of a thriving community, where children discover God’s love as we equip them to grow in resourcefulness, resilience, respect and the courage to aim high.
+Through outstanding learning opportunities, and our inclusive approach, our vision is to unlock the potential in everyone.

 Resilient: Philippians 3:13-14 ” Beloved, I do not consider that I have made it my own; but this one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the heavenly call of God in Christ Jesus.”

 Respectful: Romans 12:10 “ love one another with mutual affection; outdo one another in showing honour”.